DominicSpears/milestoneproject4-hivefitness/testing.md

 #### Remaining Bugs

 1. Blog article text
-  * Blog article does not include new paragraphs.
+  * Blog article does not include individual paragraphs.
+The text bunches up to the top of the container.

 2. Homepage links
-  * Homepage links (about / contact us) create a blank blobk above the section when clicked.
+  * Homepage links (about / contact us) create a blank block of space above the section when clicked.
+So if scrolling up, after clicking one of the above links, there will be a blank space present.
+When clicking the homepage link, the spaces disappear.

 <a name="validator"></a>